Supervisory board: Germany

 German corporation law, the Aktiengesetz, requires all public companies (Aktiengesellschaften) to have two boards:

 a management board called a Vorstand and a supervisory board called an Aufsichtsrat.
 The supervisory board oversees and appoints the members of the management board and must approve major business decisions.

 For German companies with more than 2,000 employees, half of the members of the supervisory board are elected by the employees.
 When a German company has 500–2,000 employees, the workers select one-third of the supervisory board.

-When it comes to internal elections the chairman of supervisory board, the Aufsichtsratsvorsitzender, has two votes in case of a draw.
+When it comes to internal elections the chairman of the supervisory board, the Aufsichtsratsvorsitzender, has two votes in case of a draw.

 The supervisory board, in theory, is intended to provide a monitoring role.
 However, the appointment of supervisory board members has not been a transparent process and has therefore led to inefficient monitoring and poor corporate governance in some cases (Monks and Minow, 2001).

 The discussion about whether a one-tier or a two-tier board system leads to better corporate governance is ongoing in Germany and many other countries.